Urbana, Illinois: Minor league

-Urbana has been home to several separate minor league baseball clubs in conjunction with Champagin.
+Urbana has been home to several separate minor league baseball clubs in conjunction with Champaign.
 The Champaign-Urbana Velvets played in the Illinois–Missouri League from 1911 until the league disbanded after 1914.
-The city's most recent minor league team was the Champaign-Urbana Bandits who played during the single 1994 season of the Great Central League.
+The city's most recent minor league team was the Champaign-Urbana Bandits, who played during the single 1994 season of the Great Central League.
 The Bandits played at Illinois Field.
 Prior to holding postseason play, the league folded.
 The Champaign-Urbana Colts played in the Central Illinois Collegiate League from 1990 until the team folded in 1996.

 Government

-Urbana has Mayor–council government, of the strong-mayor form.
+Urbana has mayor–council government, of the strong-mayor form.
 The city council has seven members, each elected from a different ward.
 The mayor is elected in a citywide vote.